E. Schoepf GmbH

 If we process data in a third country (i.e. outside of the European Union (EU), the European Economic Area (EEA) or the Swiss Confederation) or this occurs in connection with the use of third party services or disclosure or transfer of data to other persons or companies, this is done only if it is for performance of our (pre)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
 Subject to statutory or contractual authorisation, we process or have data processed in a third country only in compliance with statutory requirements.
 This means that the processing is performed, for example, on the basis of special guaranties, such as the officially recognised finding of the EU of a corresponding data protection level (e.g. for the USA through the “Privacy Shield”) or observance of officially recognised special contractual obligations.

-Because we use offers from Google (Google Maps) and the Rocket Science Group (Mailchimp) in our online offering, the information produced via the use of this online offering is, as a rule, transmitted and stored on a server of Google and of the Rocket Science Group in the USA.
+Because we use offers from Google (Google Maps) in our online offering, the information produced via the use of this online offering is, as a rule, transmitted and stored on a server of Google in the USA.
 Thus a transfer of data to a third country takes place.
 This takes into consideration that corresponding suitable/appropriate guaranties are available and enforceable and effective legal remedies are available to you.

-Further information is found in the sections “Newsletter – Mailchimp” and “Google Maps”.
+Further information is found in the section “Google Maps”.

 Rights of data subjects